High Court of Tanzania

 September 1990

-Whether an appellate court may overturn a Primary Court finding that prior village notice barred compensation for crops.
+Primary Court finding that prior village notice precluded compensation for crops was restored on appeal.

 21 September 1990